IsDevOps/EKS-Graviton-Karpenter-demo/README.md

 ```

 ## Now the infrastructre and name space is ready to recieve the app!!!
-## We heard over to the CICD pipleline to deploy a sample game app to this infrastructure.
+## We head over to the CICD pipleline to deploy a sample game app to this infrastructure.
 # EKS-Graviton-Karpenter